hs-duesseldorf/betriebssysteme/README.md

 ## (Optional) Part 3 - Bonus

 - The server provides the following services:
-  - add
+  - add - addition of two integers
-  - sub
+  - sub - subtraction of two integers
-  - div
+  - div - division of two integers
-  - null
+  - mul - multiplication of two integers
 - Create a struct ```message``` in ```message.h``` to define the structure of the provided services
 - expand the client:
   - after the connection is set, read a math task in the form of ```7 + 5``` with ```scanf()```